Vedadiyan/gothreads/README.md

 # GOTHREADS
 gothreads is a library that allows you to create OS threads.
-It relies on C to create OS threads and allows you cancel them when required.
+It relies on C to create OS threads and allows you to cancel them when required.

 ## Purpose
 If you need classical threads or you don't like go routines for any reason, you can use this library.